-- Try and rest for the first few days following surgery. - Ice or the cryo-cuff can be used as much as possible for the first 3-4 weeks to help decrease swelling. - Partial weight-bearing limited to 20 lbs with crutches for 6 weeks. - You have been placed in a hip brace.
-This brace should be worn for 6 weeks, and is to be worn all the time including when you go to sleep. - Do not sleep on your side for 6 weeks. - Avoid active hip abduction (do not move your leg away from your body). - Return to (sedentary) work or school the day after surgery if pain is tolerable.
+- Try and rest for the first few days following surgery. - Ice or the cryo-cuff can be used as much as possible for the first 3-4 weeks to help decrease swelling. - Flatfoot weight-bearing with crutches for 6 weeks. - Avoid active hamstring contraction (knee flexion or hip extension). - You have been placed in a hip brace.
+This brace should be worn for 6 weeks, and is to be worn all the time including when you go to sleep.
+Do not exceed 45 degrees of hip flexion. - Return to (sedentary) work or school the day after surgery if pain is tolerable.
 Return to heavy labor or excessive ambulatory activities will be determined by Dr. Smith.